Skip to main content

 Welcome

-Mersehead is a real Solway gem in Dumfries and Galloway, situated 18 miles from Dumfries.
-Still a working farm, this reserve boasts a wide variety of different habitats in breath-taking surroundings and wildlife from barnacle geese in the autumn and winter and lapwings and natterjacks toads in the spring and summer.
-It is a stunning example of freshwater wetland habitats, set adjacent to wide expanses of intertidal sand and mudflats wetlands, woodland, inter-tidal sandflats, the merse, farmland and of course a fabulous beach.
+Mersehead is a real Solway gem in Dumfries & Galloway, situated 18 miles from Dumfries.
+This working farm boasts a wide variety of habitats in breath-taking surroundings, with wild barnacle geese in autumn/winter and lapwings and natterjacks toads in the spring/summer.
+It's a stunning example of freshwater wetland habitats, set beside wide expanses of intertidal sand and mudflats, woodland, saltmarsh, farmland and a fabulous beach.
+A great place for wheelchair access, to wetland hides and towards the beach (just beyond sand dunes).

 Read more at https://www.rspb.org.uk/reserves-and-events/reserves-a-z/mersehead/#XG65...